 Because they ministered before their idols and became a stumbling block of iniquity to the house of Israel, therefore I swore with an uplifted hand concerning them that they would bear the consequences of their iniquity, declares the Lord GOD.
 They must not approach Me to serve Me as priests or come near any of My holy things or the most holy things.
 They will bear the shame of the abominations they have committed.Ezekiel 44:10-13

 Ezekiel then proceeded, writing:

 But the Levitical priests, who are descended from Zadok and who kept charge of My sanctuary when the Israelites went astray from Me, are to approach Me to minister before Me.
 They will stand before Me to offer Me fat and blood, declares the Lord GOD.
 They alone shall enter My sanctuary and draw near to My table to minister before Me.
 They will keep My charge…In regard to their inheritance, I am their inheritance.
 You are to give them no possession in Israel, for I am their possession.Ezekiel 44:15-16, 28

-The Zadokites dwelt in Qumran more than 100 years, until the Romans destroyed their community between 68-73 AD.
+The Zadokites dwelt in Qumran for more than 100 years until the Romans destroyed their community between 68-73 AD.